ericmann/WP-Publication-Archive/readme.txt

 = How do I upload a new file? =

 Use the built-in media uploader on the "Add Publication" screen.
 This is a change from previous versions where you could manually specify the full URL of the attachment.
 That format exposed your site to a potential security vulnerability and has been removed.

-= OK, will I be able to use remote files in the future? =

-Absolutely!
-A future version will better handle fully-qualified filenames and once again allow for remote URLs.
-Unfortunately, that version might take a few more months to polish enough for release ...

 = How do I list my publications? =